Sam-Andrews/child-diet-inequality/README.md

 * A static data visualisation for each variable set.
 * A `shiny` app, allowing users to select and compare variables, identifying vulnerable groups.

-For an overview of the pipeline's scripts and customisation options, see `code/README_code.md`.
+For an overview of the pipeline's scripts, customisation, and troubleshooting, see `code/README_code.md`.

 ## Getting started